sam-wong8/newer-york/index.md

 ### Safety

 In Newer York, your safety is our top priority.
-- Few natural disasters
-- Little to no local conflict
-- Low traffic accidents
-- Low crime rates
-- Great police force that responds quickly
-- Little to no war and international conflict
+Our police force is effective and responds quickly to settle any local conflict and crime.
+Traffic accidents happen rarely, as most people in Newer York tend to use our incredibly effective public transportation and our biking infrastructure is outstanding.
+We have good foreign relations, so there is little to no war and international conflict.

 ### Housing